 - Location: The package manager is broader than the package installer.
 It is used to monitor and performs all the task related to apps on Android including the system apps.
 Meanwhile, the package installer is limited for the installation and uninstallation of the APK files.

 - Shipping: A package installer is shipped with the computer program.
 But a package manager is usually shipped with the operating system.

 - Maintenance: the scope of the package installer’s maintenance is with which it was bundled, but for a package manager, it is, all the packages on the operating system.

 - Development: A package installer is developed by numerous installer developers, whereas the package manager has only one vendor.

-In a nutshell, Packages manager is a bit different from package installer on the functional level.
+In a nutshell, the Package manager is a bit different from the package installer on the functional level.

-The basic task of the Packages manager is to analyze the apk files and display all necessary information to the user(confirmation, permission, etc) in form of a pop-up.
+The basic task of the Package manager is to analyze the apk files and display all necessary information to the user(confirmation, permission, etc) in the form of a pop-up.